 8. Don’t Treat Your Drains Like a Garbage Can

 Your garbage disposal, toilet, sinks, and other drains in your home cannot accommodate the size and composition of the many things you put down on them regularly.
 Even your septic tanks and municipal waste systems can’t do it either.

 How Does Effective Building & Consultancy Help on Your Clogged Drain Issues?

 In this post, we discussed the many possible causes of clogged drains.
-We come to conclude that the best way to fix them is to prevent them from being clogged in the first place.
+We conclude that the best way to fix them is to prevent them from being clogged in the first place.

-The basic rule here is to don’t put anything down the drain and avoid clearing drains by adding more chemicals to them.
+The basic rule here is to don’t put anything down the drain and avoid clearing drains by adding more chemicals.

 If your clogged drains turn into an emergency requiring help from an experienced building inspector who also does plumbing inspection, contact Effective Building & Consultancy at 02 9613 3353 for assistance around the clock.

 For more information about our building inspection services, visit our Help Centre.